zulu-05/dotfiles/README.md

     ```bash
     git clone [https://github.com/your-username/dotfiles.git](https://github.com/your-username/dotfiles.git) ~/dotfiles
     ```
-2.  **Run the installer:**
-    The installer script will back up any existing configuration files and create symbolic links to the files in this repository.
+2.  **Install Python Dependencies:**
+    The custom scripts require a few Python packages.
+Install them using the provided `requirements.txt` file.
     ```bash
+    pip install -r ~/dotfiles/scripts/requirements.txt
+    ```
+3.  **Run the installer:**
+    The installer script will back up any existing configuration files and create symbolic links to the components in this repository.
+    ```bash
     cd ~/dotfiles
     ./install.sh
     ```
-3.  **Restart your shell:**
+4.  **Restart your shell:**
-    Open a new terminal or run `source ~/.bashrc` to activate the new environment.
+    Open a new terminal.
+The first time you run Neovim, it will automatically install its plugins via Packer.

 ***

 ## 🔧 Configuration

-You can easily customize the behavior of the services without modifying the core files.
+You can easily customize the behavior of the bash services without modifying the core files.

 1.  **Create an override file**:
     ```bash